CiaraStrawberry/svd-temporal-controlnet/README.md

 :)

-Thanks to pixeli99 for the working example of a training script: https://github.com/pixeli99/SVD_Xtend
+Thanks to pixeli99 for the working example of a svd training script: https://github.com/pixeli99/SVD_Xtend